 Unafraid to tackle some of the pressing issues of our time, Sara Khan addresses the question of how to break the cycle of extremism without alienating British Muslims.
 She calls for all Britons to reject divisive ideologies and introduces us to those individuals who are striving to build a safer future.

 About the Authors

-Sara Khan is one of the UK’s leading Muslim female voices on countering Islamist extremism and a long-standing human rights campaigner.
-In 2008, she co-founded Inspire, a non-governmental women’s rights and counter-extremism organisation, of which she is currently director.
-Selected as one of BBC Woman’s Hour’s Top 10 Influencers in 2015, Sara is regularly called on for her expertise by the Government, the European Parliament, the Metropolitan police, schools, local communities and the media.
-She has written for numerous magazines and newspapers and has been interviewed on BBC Radio 4’s Today Programme, CNN’s Amanpour, Sky News and Channel 4 News, among others.
+Sara Khan is one of the UK’s leading Muslim female voices on countering Islamist extremism and was appointed as Lead Commissioner for Countering Extremism in 2018.
+A long-standing, award-winning human rights campaigner, in 2008, she co-founded Inspire, a non-governmental women’s rights and counter-extremism organisation, of which she is director.
+The winner of a Marie Claire Future Shapers Award in 2016 and selected as one of BBC Woman s Hour s Top 10 Influencers in 2015, she has written for numerous publications, including The Guardian, Daily Telegraph and New York Times, and has been interviewed on BBC Radio 4's Today Programme, CNN s Amanpour, Sky News and Channel 4 News, among others.